Skip to content

 # Connect to PostgreSQL

-kubectl exec -it -n netapp-connector statefulset/neodb -- psql -U postgres -d netappconnector
+kubectl exec -it -n netapp-neo statefulset/neo-postgres -- psql -U postgres -d neo_connector

 # Run a test query